devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 ##### Prerequisites for Pull Request
 **If using GitHub -**
 To use this mechanism, as stated above you need to create a webhook for the corresponding repository of your Git Provider.
-In Github to create a webhook for the repository -
+In GitHub to create a webhook for the repository -

 1. Go to settings of that particular repository
 2. Click on webhook section under options tab
-3. In the Payload URL section, please copy paste the Webhook URL which can be found at Devtron Dashboard when you select source type as Pull Request as seen in above image.
+3. In the Payload URL section, please copy and paste the Webhook URL which can be found at Devtron Dashboard when you select source type as Pull Request as seen in above image.
 4. Change content type to - application/json
-5. Copy paste the Secret as well from the Dashboard when you select the source type as Pull Request
+5. Copy and paste the Secret as well from the Dashboard when you select the source type as Pull Request

 ![](../../../.gitbook/assets/ci-pipeline-4.png)